SeanBackstrom/SeanBackstrom.github.io/_posts/2020-09-21-Homemade-Bayes-Classifier.md

           return seperated

 Now I need to be able to calculate probability.
 I decided to use a gaussian probability density function which assumes x values are drawn from a distribution such as a bell curve.
 Any non-negative function which integrates to 1 (unit total area) is suitable for use as a probability density function.
-The most general Gaussian PDF formula is given here: https://ccrma.stanford.edu/~jos/sasp/Gaussian_Probability_Density_Function.html
+The most general Gaussian PDF formula is given (here)[https://ccrma.stanford.edu/~jos/sasp/Gaussian_Probability_Density_Function.html]

       def calculate_probability(x, mean, std):
         '''calculates gaussian probability density using f(x) = (1 / sqrt(2 * PI) * sigma) * exp(-((x-mean)^2 / (2 * sigma^2)))